The Entrance of Sin and Death

 Romans 7:18, 17, 20, 8:3, Luke 18:19, Galatians 6:8, Ephesians 4:22, Genesis 1:31, 6:5, Ecclesiastes 7:29, 1 John 2:15, Philippians 3:21, 1 Corinthians 15:53, Job 14:1-4, 15:14, 25:4, Matthew 15:10-20, Mark 7:14-23

-• All of Adam and Eve’s descendants have inherited this mortality with its impulses and tendency to sin from them.
-Humankind does not inherit any guilt for Adam and Eve’s sin.
+• All of Adam and Eve’s descendants have inherited this mortality with its bias and tendency to sin from them.
+No guilt for Adam and Eve’s sin is passed on or attributed to their offspring.

 • It is impossible for mankind not to sin.